• Skip to primary navigation

 Notes

-*Store in airtight container for 4-6 days.
+• Store in an airtight container for 4-6 days.
 I feel like they don't taste as fresh after that.

 Nutrition